Twitter Introduces 'Safe Search' And Other Tools Targeting Abuse

 "We're taking steps to identify people who have been permanently suspended and stop them from creating new accounts," Ho wrote on the company's Twitter Safety blog.

 The list of people who've been permanently suspended from Twitter includes conservative commentator Milo Yiannopoulos, whose ban followed a campaign against Ghostbusters actress Leslie Jones last summer.
-At the time, Yiannopoulos denied any wrongdoing, and said his suspension was political.
+At the time, Yiannopoulos denied any wrongdoing and said his suspension was political.

 Two other new changes will alter how some tweets are displayed, or how they appear in a search.